agude/agude.github.io/_posts/2017-03-20-switrs_daylight_saving_time_accidents.md

 - The weeks after the time change have similar lighting to the week of the time change.
-- The accident rate is still elevated (as we shall see) a week later, so normalizing by very next week hides some of the increase that is due to the start of DST.
+- The accident rate is still elevated (as we shall see) a week later, so normalizing by the very next week hides some of the increase that is due to the start of DST.

-The [violin plots][violin] below shows the distribution of these ratios from the years 2001 to 2016.
+The [violin plots][violin] below show the distribution of these ratios from the years 2001 to 2016.
 A value greater than 1 means that there are more accidents during the week when DST starts than the week after.